Rickcau/graph-api/README.md

 Co-organizers can manage breakout rooms only during the live meeting.
 They cannot pre-create rooms or pre-assign participants before the meeting starts.

 ## Let's dive into the Teams Meeting scenario
-1. Click 👉 [here](./teams/readme.md) for instructions on how to create the Application Registeraion, Teams Policy in Azure.
+1. Click 👉 [here](./teams/readme.md) for instructions on how to create the Application Registration, Teams Policy in Azure.
 2. Install Bruno and leverage the Graph collection to verify that everything is working properly.
 Click [here](./collections/readme.md) for details on installing Bruno and using the collection.